-This European brasserie-style restaurant is set in the atrium at historic Craig’s Royal Hotel (see Where to Stay, above) and evokes Ballarat’s gold-rush glory days.
+This European brasserie-style restaurant is set in the atrium at historic Craig’s Royal Hotel.
+See Where to Stay, above and evokes Ballarat’s gold-rush glory days.
 Chef Scott Alsop’s a la carte menu has a Euro flair and features Victoria’s incredible local produce.
-Start with house-made focaccia and Mt Zero olive oil, then move onto chargrilled cuttlefish with chorizo and chimichurri and Sher Wagyu steak frites.
+Start with house-made focaccia and Mt Zero olive oil.
+Move onto chargrilled cuttlefish with chorizo and chimichurri and Sher Wagyu steak frites.
 There’s a full plant-based menu and an extensive cellar to enjoy by the glass or bottle.

 Travelling through other parts of Victoria?
 Perhaps you’d be interested in some of our other regional food and wine guides.
 Take a look: